 During 2020 and 2021, many governments provided financial support to businesses, including loans, to help them through the Covid pandemic.
-When these loan schemes come to an end, there will be opportunities for private sector lenders to offer alternatives, as this article explains.
+As these pandemic loan schemes are repaid, there will be opportunities for private sector lenders to offer alternatives, as this article explains.

 During the pandemic, companies that had some or all of their staff on furlough generated little value – in other words, not much in the way of assets, whether tangible (manufactured items) or intangible (services provided).
-To fire up their business as government support schemes wind down, companies will need working capital, in order to buy in resources, sell the resulting goods and services, and eventually receive payment.
-At the same time they’ll be faced with the repayments that become due on government loans such as CBILS and BBLS, and the need to fund staff coming off furlough.
-SMEs will need all the help they can get.
+To fire up their business as government support schemes are repaid, companies need working capital, in order to buy in resources, sell the resulting goods and services, and eventually receive payment.
+At the same time they’re faced with the repayments that become due on government loans such as the UK's CBILS and BBLS, as well as all their other costs such as salaries.
+Businesses will need all the help they can get.

 There are some challenges.
-The SME market isn’t the easiest for lenders.
+The small and medium enterprise (SME) market isn’t the easiest for lenders.
 The processes for origination and servicing are comparatively complex and expensive.

 But, on the positive side, the risks aren’t as great as they might seem at first.
 Leasing and invoice finance are good solutions for lenders and brokers.
 They are secured, so if a debtor ceases to trade, in the main the lender will get the money back from the asset or invoice(s), and the lender ranks ahead of many other creditors.
 Losses from leasing and invoice finance are typically 0.5–3%, which is rather better than a bank would suffer with unsecured bad debts.